+\begin{remark} Note that all of the degenerations with central fibre $(V_d,V_{18-d})$, with $d \geq 2$, are related by a single chain of flops.
+In $V_2$ there is a choice of two $(-1)$-curves, $F_0$ and $F_2$, that one may flop to proceed further: flopping $F_0$ gives $(\overline{V}_1,V_{17})$, at which point the chain terminates, and flopping $F_2$ gives $({V}_1,V_{17})$ followed by $({V}_0,V_{18})$.
+It follows from Lemma \ref{lem:Vdcurves} that no other flops are possible. \end{remark}

-To construct projective $M$-polarised Tyurin degenerations, we begin by constructing a \emph{projective model} for $M$-polarised K3 surfaces, then degenerate this appropriately.
-We use two approaches to construct projective models, which we will now illustrate by giving two derivations of the projective normal form \eqref{eq:CDform}.
+In the remainder of this paper, we will show that all of the central fibres described in Theorem \ref{thm:analyticclassification} can be realised by projective $M$-polarised Tyurin degenerations.
+To do this we begin by constructing a \emph{projective model} for $M$-polarised K3 surfaces, then perform an appropriate degeneration in the ambient projective space.
+We use two approaches to construct these projective models, which we will now illustrate by giving two derivations of the projective normal form \eqref{eq:CDform}.